“-You have to visit your grandmother. She’s weak now and won’t be with us for very long.”

 I could feel the chill.

-We parked outside her house, and my father said:
+We parked outside her house, and he said:

 “Go get your grandmother.
 She’s waiting for us.”

-When I opened her door, a gust of winter came from inside.
+When I opened her door, a numbing chill came from inside.

 All the lights were out and I asked myself if she was sleeping,